 5 Doctor-Approved Tips for Trying to Conceive

 As a fertility specialist who works with patients every day to help make family-building dreams a reality, I know how difficult it can be to maintain optimism and hopefulness while trying to conceive.
-While many things are out of your control on your journey, there are some actionable steps you can take as we enter the new year.
+While many things are out of your control on this journey, there are some actionable steps you can take as we enter the new year.

-Here are five recommendations to help you maximize your chances of success:
+Here are five recommendations to help you maximize your chances of success.

 #1 Make a Plan